1

 When it comes to maintaining a healthy and thriving aquarium ecosystem, beneficial bacteria play a crucial role.
 These bacteria, often referred to as nitrifying bacteria, help to cycle and process the waste produced by fish and other organisms in the tank.
 They are responsible for converting toxic ammonia into less harmful substances, such as nitrite and eventually nitrate.

-See also Best plants for betta fish tank
+See also Best fish tank filter for goldfish

 Ammonia: The first stage of the nitrogen cycle in an aquarium begins with the breakdown of fish waste and excess food, which produces ammonia.
 This ammonia is highly toxic to fish and can quickly build up if not properly processed.
 Beneficial bacteria, specifically Nitrosomonas, convert ammonia into nitrite.